rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ### Data Parallel

 One standard method for programming in data parallel fashion is called "OpenMP" (for "Open MultiProcessing").
-To understand what data parallel means, let's consider the following bit of OpenMP code which parallelize the above loop.
+To understand what data parallel means, let's consider the following bit of OpenMP code which parallelizes the above loop.

 {% highlight Fortran %}
 !$omp parallel do